dannpr/BNB-minter/README.md

 # 🎟 nft-e2e-example

-> An end-to-end example of minting NFTs on Ethereum from your browser.
+> An end-to-end example of minting NFTs on BnB chain from your browser.
 Powered by nft.storage and scaffold-eth!

 ---